UCSB-CS56-Projects/cs56-utilities-FTP-Client/W18_proj00.md

 ## g

-  There are four issues, which is probably not enough to earn points1000.
-One of the issues: "GUI file list columns are inconsistent" is not clear, but others are fine.
+  There are seven issues, which is probably not enough to earn points1000.
+The issues are pretty clear.

 ## h
   We didn't add any issues.